 On a side note, Conair does not recommend that users put anything in the water such as Epson salts.
 It stands the chance of clogging your jets and causing problems.
 There are users who have reported putting some salts into the water.
 It helps to enhance their massage and has not seemed to cause any damage.
 But do so at your own risk.

-Do you have any experience with the Conair Waterfall Foot Spa?
-Are water based foot massage machines the way to go?
+Do you have any experience with the Conair Waterfall Foot Spa (see at Amazon)?
+Are water-based foot massage machines the way to go?